 - Implement workflow that accesses external data sources

 AR filter API plug-ins are used when server-side workflow objects, such as filters and escalations, reference filter API calls.
 AR filter API plug-ins offer an alternative method to send information requests to and from external servers.
 In previous versions of BMC Remedy AR System, run processes performed external information requests.
 AR Filter uses fewer system resources than run processes use and enables the AR System server to return to its workflow faster.

 See AR filter API plug-ins introduction.

-BMC Remedy AR System also offers two ready-to-use Lightweight Directory Access Protocol (LDAP) plug-ins.
-For more information, see LDAP plug-ins in BMC Remedy AR System.
+BMC Remedy AR System also offers two ready-to-use Lightweight Directory Access Protocol (LDAP) plug-ins that you access through Developer Studio.
+See Integration considerations.

 Installed plug-in components shows how the AR System server calls the plug-in server that calls the plug-in.

 The arrows in this figure identify the directions in which each program or process can initiate API function calls.
 Data can flow in any direction.